“I think Murbles put it to him pretty straight,” said Lord Peter.

 “He wore leggings, too,” said Parker; “these.”

 Today, leggings seem to be really tight tights worn by women, over which they wear a dress.
-In the 1920s, leggings were extra pieces of cloth that men wore over the lower part of their trousers to prevent dirt getting on them.
+In the 1920s, leggings were extra pieces of cloth that men wore over the lower part of their trousers to prevent dirt getting on them.“Rather elaborate preparations for a stroll in the garden.
+But, as you were just going to say, the night was wet.
+I must ask Helen if Gerald ever suffered from insomnia.”

 Although Wikipedia specifies this description is for military leggings, they also describe what Herald was probably wearing.